PERSOL HR DATA BANK in APAC

 - j.
 When a worker is absent from work for more than five consecutive business days without a written explanation with a valid certificate and is properly summoned twice by an entrepreneur in writing

 - k.
-When a worker has violated any provisions of an employment contract, rules of employment, or collective bargaining agreement and, unless otherwise provided in the employment contract, rules of employment, or collective bargaining agreement, receives three warning letters that are effective for six months, respectively
+When a worker has violated any provisions of an employment agreement, company regulation, or collective labor agreement and, unless otherwise provided in the employment agreement, company regulation, or collective labor agreement, receives three warning letters that are effective for six months, respectively

 - l.
 When a worker is detained by the authorities because of the alleged commission of a criminal offense and is unable to do business after six months thereafter